dlgosk95/qbb2022-answers/week4-homework/gwas_data/README.md

 Genomic Size: 1
 Summary: A>A/G (chimp allele displayed first, then '>', then human alleles)

+This SNP is residing inside DIP2B gene.
+The nearby genes are LARP4, AL833333, DKFZp686M1483.

 DIP2B
-DIP2 disco-interacting protein 2 homolog B (Drosophila) is a protein that in humans is encoded by the DIP2B gene.[5]
+DIP2 disco-interacting protein 2 homolog B (Drosophila) is a protein that in humans is encoded by the DIP2B gene.
 A member of the disco-interacting protein homolog 2 protein family, it contains a binding site for the transcriptional regulator DNA methyltransferase 1 associated protein 1, as well as AMP-binding sites.
 The presence of these sites suggests that DIP2B may participate in DNA methylation.
-This gene is located near a folate-sensitive fragile site.[5][6]
+This gene is located near a folate-sensitive fragile site.
+(Wikipedia)

+How could you figure this out if you didn't know?
+Find a reference genome that has no alternative allele shown in our variant.